Alon Liel: Career

 In an article for the South African newspaper "Business Day" in 2012, Liel called for a boycott of settlement products.
 This article sparked significant criticism within the political and public arenas in Israel.
 Liel also supported author Alice Walker's decision to boycott Israel and not republish her book "The Color Purple" in Israel.
 In 2015, he participated in an appeal to the government of Brazil requesting that it not approve Israel's intention to appoint Danny Danon as Israel's Ambassador to Brazil.
-In December 2015, he signed a petition for members of the European Parliament calling for them, following the parliament's decision on product labeling from Judea and Samaria and the Golan Heights, to escalate measures distinguishing between Israel within the Green Line and "the occupied territories".
+In December 2015, he signed a petition for members of the European Parliament calling for them, following the parliament's decision on product labeling from the West Bank and the Golan Heights, to escalate measures distinguishing between Israel within the Green Line and "the occupied territories".

 In January 2016, recordings were published in "Yedioth Ahronoth" made by the organization "Enough - Youth for Israel" documenting a conversation between Liel and members of the organization Breaking the Silence, where Liel is heard saying to the organization's members that although they have the legitimacy of two percent of the Israeli public, one cannot wait due to the expansion of the settlements and must act outside of Israel.
 He recommended that activists apply pressure for an international boycott that could only influence Israel, as happened in South Africa: "You are the tip of the spear that tells the world that the occupation is intolerable for us and intolerable for them.
 It is intolerable for both peoples, and once there is recognition that it is intolerable, things will start to unfold".
 Liel also recommended pursuing a decision from the United Nations Security Council that Palestine is a member state, which would make Israel an occupier of a UN member state.
 He also suggested initiating a sporting boycott of Israel.
 In response to the publications, Liel stated that he opposes a boycott of Israel.

 In December 2019, Liel began promoting a "Joint Democratic and Electoral Struggle Front" of Meretz with the Joint List (Ra'am) for the Knesset.

 From 2008 to 2013, he served as a member of the Mevaseret Zion council on behalf of the "Mevaseret on a Different Level" party.
 He also served as the chairman of the football club, Hapoel Abu Ghosh/Mevaseret Zion.